-The Company is exposed to commodity price risk as a result of changes in the value of its holdings in commodity investments which are included within financial assets at fair value.
+The Company is exposed to commodity price risk as a result of changes in the value of its holdings in commodity funds and commodity derivative instruments which are included within financial assets at fair value.

-The table below shows the profit/loss impact should commodity market indices increase/decrease by 30%, with all other market variables held constant, and all the Company's investments moving according to the historical correlation with the index.
+The table below shows the profit/loss impact should commodity market indices increase/decrease by 30%, with all other market variables held constant.

-£000 £000 Market value of commodity investments 164,231 166,262 Sensitivity to 30% movement in value of commodities 49,269 49,879 Total commodity market exposure 2.6% 2.7%
+2018 £000 2017 £000 Notional exposure to commodity markets 189,452 164,231 Sensitivity to 30% movement in value of commodities 56,836 49,269 Total commodity market exposure 2.9% 2.6%